aalm/bbs-fw_wiki/NEC-Motor-Control-Protocol.md

 The parameters which have not been identified above are hardcoded in the standard firmware to these values.
 It could potentially be motor parameters for FOC or current ramp up/down etc. I have no clue and have not
 performed any further investigation.

+Param 0x68 is set to 0x5F on BBS02 instead of 0x5A (BBSHD).

 ## Commands